PrgrmrHarshShukla/Vchat/README.md

 # FireChat

-This is a real-time chat app, made using ReactJS, TailwindCSS and Socket.io.
+This is a full-stack real-time chat app, made using MongoDB, ExpressJS, NodeJS, ReactJS, TailwindCSS and Socket.io.

 Here are some images of the app in action.
 ![Screenshot (103)](https://github.com/PrgrmrHarshShukla/FireChat/assets/125105825/d6ca1f59-342d-45da-a72b-5b98f245fcd1)